sonatype/helm3-charts/charts/nexus-iq/README.md

 when you first enter the GUI.

 ## 413 Errors
 The default setting for Nginx allows for very small upload sizes.
-Add this annotation to the ingress for each product to remove teh limit: nginx.ingress.kubernetes.io/proxy-body-size: "0"
+Add this annotation to the ingress for each product to remove the limit: nginx.ingress.kubernetes.io/proxy-body-size: "0"

 ## Specifying custom Java keystore/truststore
 There is an example of how to implement this in [the values.yaml file](values.yaml) using secrets to store both the